guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 FleetReport
 {
 	"username" : YOUR-USERNAME
-	"in-play" : Boolean
+	"inPlay" : Boolean
-	"game-score" : Float
+	"gameScore" : Float
-	"ship-inventory" : {
+	"shipInventory" : {
 		"capital" : CapitalShip
-		"battle-cruisers" : Array[BattleCruiser]
+		"battleCruisers" : Array[BattleCruiser]
-		"energy-carriers" : Array[EnergyCarrier]
+		"energyCarriers" : Array[EnergyCarrier]
 	}
-	"log-warnings" : Array[WarningLogItem]
+	"logWarnings" : Array[WarningLogItem]
 }
 ```

-- `in-play` indicates whether or not you are still in play.
+- `inPlay` indicates whether or not you are still in play.
 The only reason why you would not be in play is that you have lost your capital ship.

 - The score indicates how many points you have accumulated so far.

-- The `log-warnings` indicates even that have occured that you might (should) be interested in.
+- The `logWarnings` indicates even that have occured that you might (should) be interested in.
 Mostly that enemy Battle Cruisers are shooting at you.

 	```
 	WarningLogItemEventType